jedmud/tui/README.md

 JedMud TUI is a experimental terminal user interface for the NodeJs framework.
 It uses ANSI escape codes to write elements on the screen.

+Jedmud was developen on NodeJs v16.
+It may or may not work on other versions.

 Working example covering most features: https://github.com/jedmud/tui-example

 ## Slots